What is Totnes Community Development Society (TCDS)?

-- Partners with Golden Iris Productions to support young people to develop spaces for creativity, skills development and positive mental health.
+- Partners with Golden Iris (at the Elmhirst Building) to support young people to develop spaces for creativity, skills development and positive mental health.

 - Is establishing a Community Labour Initiative, enabling training and skills development opportunities through all the activities of TCDS to enable individuals in Totnes to thrive and provide the capacity to support services, enterprise and voluntary activities into the future.